US men's soccer team fails to qualify for World Cup for first time in 3 decades

 The United States men’s national soccer team failed to qualify for next year’s World Cup finals for the first time since 1986 after their 2-1 loss to Trinidad & Tobago Tuesday night.

-The loss ends a streak of seven consecutive appearances for the U.S. at soccer's quadriennial showcase, dating back to 1990.
+The defeat ends a streak of seven consecutive appearances for the U.S. at soccer's quadrennial showcase, dating back to 1990.

 The U.S. entered its final qualifier with a berth uncertain for the first time since 1989.
 Home losses to Mexico last November and Costa Rica last month left the Americans little margin for error.